Flare Error tracking made for Laravel

 npm install @flareapp/flare-webpack-plugin-sourcemap --dev

-The only required parameter for the plugin is an object with the key key, which needs your Flare project's public key as its value.
+The only required parameter for the plugin is a configuration object with a key property.
+Enter your Flare project's public key here.

 The plugin also passes your project's API token to the JavaScript client by setting a global variable.
 This way, when initializing the Flare JS client, you can just run flare.light() without passing in your API key.

-The plugin will not upload your sourcemaps to Flare when compiling in webpack's development or watch modes.
+By default, the plugin will not upload your sourcemaps to Flare when compiling in Webpack's development or watch modes.
+You can override this behaviour using the runInDevelopment option.

 Laravel Mix